 - .NET Core 3.1: Installation instructions are available here.

-- LibUsb: This is generally installed with the package manager, for example on Ubuntu
+- LibUsb: This is generally installed with a package manager:

 sudo apt-get install libusb-1.0-0-dev.

 - Mac: using Homebrew: